 California professional license holders as well as professional license applicants have due process rights which include the right to have an attorney represent them during all stages of their administrative law case.
 This means that if you are a California medical doctor, nurse, pharmacist, chiropractor, physical therapist, dentist, certified public accountant, psychologist, respiratory therapist, real estate broker, insurance agent, credentialed teacher, or any other licensed professional or professional license applicant you have the right to an attorney if your applicable governing board or agency is seeking to revoke, suspend, deny or otherwise discipline your license.

 California Health Care and Other Professional License Investigations and the Right to Legal Counsel.

 By law a California professional license such as a registered nursing license, a medical license, a teaching credential, a CPA license, a psychology license, a contractors board license, a court reporters license, a dental board license, a physical therapy license, a speech pathology license, a real estate license, an insurance license, a chiropractic board license, and other such licenses are deemed vested property rights.

 LEGAL TROUBLE WITH YOUR PROFESSIONAL LICENSING BOARD?

-If you received a denial of a professional license or any threat to your ability to continue practicing your profession, please contact attorney Jonathan Turner using this contact form or call (916) 471-6505 for a personal conversation.
+If you received a denial of a professional license or any threat to your ability to continue practicing your profession, please contact attorney Jonathan Turner using this contact form or call (916) 471-6506 for a personal conversation.